What is a VPN?

 #1 Reputation

-Even if you’re just looking for a VPN to unblock Netflix, the service’s reputation is essential.
-Your privacy is important and you should never trade it.
+Even if youβre just looking for a VPN to unblock Netflix, the serviceβs reputation is essential.
+Your privacy is vital, and you should never undervalue it.

 Unfortunately, it can be challenging to know what VPN services are up to behind closed doors.
-Yet if a VPN provider has been caught red-handed giving away user data or bending the truth about their services – that’s a good way to know which VPN not to choose.
+Of course, if a VPN provider has been caught red-handed giving away user data or bending the truth about its services, thatβs a good way to know which VPN to avoid.

 #2 Jurisdiction

 The Edward Snowden leaks shed light on the scope of surveillance around the globe.
-If you think that living outside of the US makes you safe against the NSA and you’ll have nothing to worry about, think again.
-The surveillance alliance known colloquially as the 14-Eyes shares intelligence data on each other’s citizens.
-And they’re not even the worst of the bunch.
+If you think that living outside of the US makes you safe against the NSA and youβll have nothing to worry about, think again.
+The surveillance alliance, also known colloquially as the Fourteen Eyes alliance, shares intelligence data on each otherβs citizens.
+And theyβre not even the worst of the bunch.

 #3 Anonymous payment options

-You are as anonymous as your method of payment.
-Paying with a credit card leaves records not only on your banking statement but in the company’s accounting logs.
+You are as anonymous as your payment method.
+Paying with a credit card leaves records on your banking statement and the companyβs accounting logs.
 It never hurts to check if your chosen service supports payments via cryptocurrency, prepaid cards, or other options.
 As a rule of thumb, the less personal information you provide, the better the service is for your privacy.

 #4 Technical specifications

-Encryption, reliable tunneling protocols, leak protection, speed, kill switch, double VPN– all of these are necessary for a secure VPN.
-The provider can be very transparent, but if they don’t have the tech to provide privacy and security, you’re going to have a bad time.
+Encryption, reliable tunneling protocols, leak protection, speed, kill switch, and double VPN are all necessary for a secure VPN.
+The provider can be very transparent, but if it doesnβt have the tech to provide privacy and security, you will have a bad time.

-As there are hundreds of VPN services to choose from, picking the best one might seem like a daunting task.
+As there are hundreds of VPN services to consider, picking the best one might seem daunting.
 Luckily, there are a few ways to distinguish the good from the bad.
-Here’s what you need to look for in a quality VPN:
+Hereβs what you need to look for in a quality VPN:

-• Tunneling protocols.
-Not all VPN protocols were created equal.
+- Tunneling protocols.
+Not all VPN protocols are created equal.
 Some, like PPTP, are downright outdated.
 So, when choosing your VPN, look for fast and secure protocols like OpenVPN, IKEv2, and WireGuard.

-• Server list.
-It comes without saying that you should pick a VPN that offers servers in the country you want to connect to.
-However, a broader coverage is always better in general, as the servers won’t be as crowded.
+- Server list.
+It goes without saying that you should pick a VPN that offers servers in the country you want to connect to.
+However, broader coverage is always better, as the servers wonβt be as crowded.
 You should also look for servers near you for a faster connection.

-• Logging policy.
-Always read the logging policy of the VPN you’re about to download.
-Look for a service that doesn’t keep any personal logs.
-Also, it’s better when the logging policy is audited by an independent third-party.
+- Logging policy.
+Always read the logging policy of the VPN youβre about to download.
+Look for a service that doesnβt store any data about your online activity.
+Also, itβs better when the logging policy is audited by an independent third party.

-• Streaming and torrenting.
+- Streaming and torrenting.
 Not all VPN services are able to unblock various streaming platforms like Netflix.
-Similarly, not all VPNs support torrenting (our top VPNs for torrenting).
-Keep this in mind when looking for your perfect VPN – usually, reading a couple of reviews will give you the gist of whether the VPN will suit your needs.
+Similarly, not all VPNs support torrenting (here are our top VPNs for torrenting).
+Keep this in mind when looking for your perfect VPN β usually, reading a couple of reviews will give you the gist of whether the VPN will suit your needs.

-• Apps and devices.
-Whether you use Windows, macOS, iOS, Android, or Linux, it’s a good idea to check whether a VPN offers a good application for your operating system.
+- Apps and devices.
+Whether you use Windows, macOS, iOS, Android, or Linux, itβs a good idea to check whether a VPN offers a good application for your operating system.
 Some VPNs also support routers, smart TVs, and gaming consoles.
+Also, check how many simultaneous device connections a VPN permits so you could protect all the devices you own.

 If you find it too difficult to pick a VPN yourself, you can check out our list of the best VPNs or check our NordVPN review and Surfshark review for an in-depth look of today's top VPNs.